-Almost always, this type of therapy requires the development of a therapeutic relationship between the client and the therapist in order to create a dialogue that will help overcome and manage problematic thoughts and behaviors.
+Almost always, this type of therapy requires the development of a therapeutic relationship between the client and the therapist in order to create a dialogue that will help overcome and manage problematic thoughts and behaviours.

 - Anxiety Disorders